syncfusion-content/javascript-docs/js/Diagram/Undo-and-Redo.md

 ## clear History

 The clearHistory method used to Clears the actions which is recorded to perform undo/redo operation in the diagram.
-Please refer to the below API document link
+Please refer to the below link which shows how to use clearHistory method in diagram.

 [clearHistory](/api/js/ejdiagram#methods:clearHistory "clearHistory")